PatilShreyas/NotyKT/noty-android/README.md

     - `local`: Persistent storage of data using Room (SQLite) database.
     - `remote`: Network layer implemented using Retrofit.
 - `repository`: For single source of data.
 Implements `local` and `remote` modules.
-- `viewmodel`: ViewModel implementation.
-Used `repository` for source of data.

 ## Architecture